Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use Calendar Versioning (CalVer) for code assets.

-You need to store an optional tag of beta as part of the version.
+**You need to store an optional tag of beta as part of the version**.

 Which part of the version should you use for the tag?